shyn-wang/opus/README.md

 _An elo-based system was specifically chosen in place of a conventional point tally model for its dynamic handling of rating changes and self-correcting nature.
 Under this system, no era/composer is ever truly eliminated from high-ranking contention while a test is ongoing._

-For instance, If a user initially chooses against pieces pertaining to a specific era, but is later shown a work they love matched against a high-ranking opponent, picking the lower-rated era provide it with an <ins>opportunity</ins> (see roulette wheel selection breakdown) to recover in ranking and end the test as one of the user's top-ranked preferences.
+For instance, If a user initially chooses against pieces pertaining to a specific era, but is later shown a work they love matched against a high-ranking opponent, picking the lower-rated era provides it with an <ins>opportunity</ins> (see roulette wheel selection breakdown) to recover in ranking and end the test as one of the user's top-ranked preferences.
 This prevents outlier pieces from drastically hurting an otherwise favoured category, rewarding overall consistency.

 #### Roulette wheel selection system (Matchmaking)
 The roulette wheel selection system is used to apply weighted probabilities to the matchmaking process in place of random generation.